Bluehost Review: Is It the Best Host for Your Site? | 2023

 “I’m not a website expert, so I think it’s better to ask someone before I click around and break something.
 Whenever I’ve had a question, I’ve used the live chat – with an average waiting time of three seconds for someone to join me.
 I’ve always received a quick, clear answer from a friendly rep in under five minutes.”

-Aside from customer support, uptime and WordPress integration are also standout strengths for Bluehost.
-It performs well in value for money, too – as long as you remember to keep your eyes peeled for add-on costs during checkout.
+Aside from customer support, features and WordPress integration are also standout strengths for Bluehost.
+It performs well in value for money too, scoring an overall 4.7 out of 5 for price – just remember to keep your eyes peeled for add-on costs during checkout.
 Michael even went on to write:

 “Just read everything carefully to know what you’re signing up for.
 Also, pay attention to the plans and extras – know what your website requires, and simply avoid the rest.”